jhudsl/tidyversecourse/docs/05-prediction.md

 According to the `tidymodels` documentation:

 > `bake()` takes a trained recipe and applies the operations to a data set to create a design matrix.
- For example: it applies the centering to new data sets using these means used to create the recipe
+ For example: it applies the centering to new data sets using these means used to create the recipe.

 Therefore, if you wanted to look at the preprocessed testing data you would use the `bake()` function of the `recipes` package.